microsoft/pxt-microbit/docs/release-tests/webusb.md

 - Edge on Windows
 - MakeCode Offline App for Windows
     - https://makecode.microbit.org/offline-app
+    - This app needs to be packaged with the version of MakeCode under test.
 - MakeCode Offline App for macOS
     - https://makecode.microbit.org/offline-app
+    - This app needs to be packaged with the version of MakeCode under test.
 - MakeCode Windows Store App
     - https://apps.microsoft.com/detail/9nmqdq2xzkwk
+    - To load MakeCode beta, type `/@beta` in the extension search box.

 ## Tests to run on all matrix variations

-The following tests should be carried out with all combinations of the micro:bit boards, DAPLink versions, and browsers/apps listed in the "Test Matrix" section.
+The following tests should be carried out with all combinations of the micro:bit boards, DAPLink versions, and browsers/apps listed in the "Test matrix" section.

-As these tests can be repeated multiple times in the same computer with different micro:bit boards, when a test step indicates to create a new project, it is acceptable to use an existing project created in a previous test run.
+As these tests can be repeated multiple times in the same browser/app with different micro:bit boards, when a test step indicates to create a new project, it is acceptable to use an existing project created in a previous test run.

-### Test 1: WebUSB Download
+### Test 1: WebUSB full flash, partial flash, and serial

 1. Connect the micro:bit to the computer via USB.
 2. Open the micro:bit MakeCode editor under test in a Chrome-based browser.